katyjg/mxlive/docs/source/sessions.rst

 The toolbar gives access to lists of Datasets and Reports contained within the session, the session history, and a download of the entire session directory.

+The session page is organized in groups, listing every group that has a sample with a dataset collected during that session.
+Datasets are displayed next to the sample on which they were collected.
+Analysis reports for those datasets are also listed with each sample in a colour-coded display based on assigned scores.
+Clicking on a dataset will open the data viewer, and clicking on the report will bring you to the full report page.

 .. image:: images/session-1.png
    :align: center
    :alt: MxLIVE Session